Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 Locate this pressure point by pressing on the part between your Achilles tendon and the top of that inner bony bump on your ankle (medial malleolus).

-This will offer relief from toothaches and sore throat, as well as rid your body of bronchitis, asthma and arthritis; kidney disease even.
+This will offer calmness from toothaches and sore throat, as well as rid your body of kidney disease even.

 • Shen Mai